gvwilson/thirdbit/src/fiction/iffy/index.md

 A few seconds later they stood side by side in silence looking at the double tripod and the shallow square dish it held.
-"I don't recognize it,"
+"Well, that's something,"
 Wales said neutrally.

 Iffy rubbed her nose and checked her hand as casually as she could.
 There was no blood,
 but if her headache got any worse she was going to have to find some meds.
-"A raccoon was tryin' to put 'em together, so I figured it was somethin' o' yours an' helped out."
+"A raccoon was tryin' to put it t'gether, so I figured it was somethin' o' yours an' helped out."

 "The last time I had any business with raccoons was back in Halley,"